How to Integrate Using Polynomial Long Division with Examples

 Conclusion

 Polynomial long division is an important tool in integration, especially when dealing with improper rational functions.
+This guide taught you how to integrate using polynomial long division.
 By mastering this technique, along with completing the square and partial fraction decomposition, you can, at least in theory, integrate any rational function.